PPRC.

 8,067 Households 432 PSUs Survey-Weighted Audit

-PPRC National Household Economy Study Mid-2025 Baseline A national baseline of fragility
+PPRC State of the Real Economy Mid-2025 Baseline A national baseline of fragility

 Systemic Thresholds